 All Theragun massagers come with a 1-year warranty.
 2-year warranty in an EU country.

-Does The Theragun Massagers Really Work?
+Do The Theragun Massagers Really Work?

 I want to start off by saying that there is an overwhelming amount of positive anecdotal evidence that these handheld percussion massagers work.

-By “work” I mean that they help all alleviate sore muscles and can be used to reduce recovery time in athletes (both pros and amateurs).
+By “work” I mean that they help alleviate sore muscles and can be used to reduce recovery time in athletes (both pros and amateurs).

 I have tried them myself and it does truly feel like they work.
 First of all, using them on sore muscles feel great, but it also makes me more excited about working out again because I feel less sore.